-Each identified HCV and RSA including resources and habitat of rare and threatened species are maintained, protected, or enhanced and its management outlined in the relevant Natural Values Management Register.
+Each identified HCV and RSA including resources and Habitat of rare and threatened species will be maintained, protected, or enhanced and its management outlined in the relevant Natural Values Management Register.
 Primarily areas of HCV, RSA and other values are excluded from our key operations.
-Where available, recovery plans, conservation advice and/or equivalent instruments are considered when developing management prescriptions for rare and threatened species.
+Where available, recovery plans, Conservation advice and/or equivalent instruments will be considered when developing management prescriptions for rare and threatened species.
 To ensure this information is up to date, ABP will use the following sources.